FaroqueAbdullah/FaroqueAbdullah/README.md

 ## I'm a Full Stack Software Developer.

 ### About
 - 🔭 I’m currently working on ...
-A/B testing Development
+Next js and Blockchain
 - 🌱 I’m currently learning ...
 Everything
 - 👯 I’m looking to collaborate on ...
 Any Javascript Project
 - 🥅 2022 goals ...
 Start contribute Open Source Projects